-More often than not, a few vocal individuals hijack the session to pitch their own ideas for the whole length of the meeting, while the rest of the team passively sits and shrugs to the camera.
+More often than not, a few vocal individuals use the session to pitch their own ideas, while the rest of the team passively sits and shrugs to the camera.

 This kind of brainstorming isn’t really helping your team.

-A good brainstorming session means empowering everyone (online or in-person) to put forth their ideas and involving them in a fruitful discussion.
+A good brainstorming session means empowering everyone (online or in-person) to put forth their ideas and involving them in a meaningful discussion.

 Just imagine the potential that sits there in the minds of your colleagues.
 Uncover it!

 Follow these 5 rules and design a truly inclusive brainstorming session that will lead your team to some breakthrough ideas.